Magazine Journalism MA

 Work experience

-Previous students have been to Grazia, BBC Good Food, Woman’s Weekly, the Guardian, Slimming World, Wired, Drapers, FourFourTwo, Uncut, Olive, Mashable and Comic Relief, among many others.
+Previous students have taken their three week placement with Grazia, BBC Good Food, Woman’s Weekly, the Guardian, Slimming World, Wired, Drapers, FourFourTwo, Uncut, Olive, Mashable and Comic Relief, among many others.

-We have a close relationship with the Nottingham Post and with The Voice, the London-based national newspaper and website for the African-Caribbean community.
+We have a close relationship with Notts Live and with The Voice, the London-based title for the African-Caribbean community.
 Both offer students ongoing opportunities to contribute news, features, vox pops and other content throughout the year.
-Journalism students have the chance to do work experience with the station and contribute to its programmes and website.

 Other placement opportunities are promoted throughout the year by tutors and by the NTU employability team.